AdaCore/aws/readme.txt

 New features are described into the file docs/features.

 Listed below are some minor enhancements and fixes:

-   - If an empty name space was specificed the generated SOAP was not correct.

-   - Timeouts are now based on monotonic times (Ada.Real_Time).

-   - The test-suite has been completely redesigned.
-It is now easier to run and to extend.

-   - Add support for auto-configuration of the XML/Ada and ASIS support.
-     By default if the project files are found the corresponding support (SOAP if XML/Ada present and the ada2wsdl tool if ASIS is present) are activated.

-   - AWS now supports parallel build, see CJOBS in makefile.conf.

-   - SMTP date header now properly includes the UTC offset.

-   - Instantiations of SOAP.Utils.Safe_Pointers can now use the named notation for specifying the actual parameters.

-   - Update Ajax framework (prototype) to 1.6.0.2.

    - Plus many small fixes, enhancements, API comments, and documentation work.